sagiegurari/cargo-make/README.md

 You can run any command or set of commands you want, therefore you can build a more complex flow of how and from where to fetch the common toml file and where to put it.<br>
 If needed, you can override the load_script per platform using the **linux_load_script**, **windows_load_script** and **mac_load_script** attributes.

+<a name="usage-load-predefined-makefiles"></a>
+#### Predefined Makefiles
+While cargo-make comes with many built in tasks, defined in the [default makefiles](https://github.com/sagiegurari/cargo-make/blob/master/src/lib/descriptor/makefiles/), they are not always relevant for every project.<br>
+The [cargo-make-tasks](https://github.com/sagiegurari/cargo-make-tasks/) repository holds a collection of additional makefiles that can be loaded and provide replacement tasks for the built in cargo-make tasks.<br>
+For example the cmake.toml provides cmake related tasks for projects using cmake.

+See the [cargo-make-tasks](https://github.com/sagiegurari/cargo-make-tasks/) repository for more information and usage examples.

 <a name="usage-extending-tasks"></a>
 ### Extending Tasks